 During the fill/aerate stage water enters a single te-cycTM basin into the aerated zone via the anaerobic selector.
 Throughout this fill stage, the aeration zone is continually aerated at a controlled rate and a portion of the sludge is constantly recycled to the inlet of the selector.
-The design of this selector and recycle rate allows The flow and aeration control systems are designed with dry weather for the formation of macroflocs in which simultaneous nitrification/ denitrification, BOD5 removal and biological phosphorus removal occurs.
+The design of this selector and recycle rate allows for the formation of macroflocs in which simultaneous nitrification/denitrification, BOD5 removal and biological phosphorus removal occurs.
 Moreover non-floc formers and filamentous microorganisms are suppressed to the best possible extent by natural selection mechanisms.